How to create an empathy map

 • I really hate having to accept cookies.
 I don’t even know what cookies are.

-• What do I do after I login?
+• What do I do after I log in?

 • This drop-down menu is weird.

-A user’s actions reveal important insights.
+A user’s actions also reveal important insights.
 Your user may say one thing and do another.
 You may notice actions such as:

 • Instinctively swipes up